Dacia Sandero 1.2 16V Mk2

 Common Problems

-The 1.2 16V D4F engine is one of the most straightforward powertrains available, with no turbo, no complex electronics, and cheap parts.
-Most issues are related to the budget build quality rather than mechanical unreliability: thin paint, faster suspension wear, and exhaust corrosion are the main concerns.
-Repair costs are very low when problems do occur, and nearly all work can be done by any general mechanic.
+The 1.2 16V D4F engine is one of the most straightforward and proven powertrains available in any European car.
+With no turbo, no timing chain, no complex injection system, and cheap parts throughout, the Sandero Mk2 is about as low-risk mechanically as it gets.
+Nearly all issues stem from the budget-level build quality rather than engineering defects: thin paint, faster suspension wear, and exhaust corrosion are the main ownership concerns.
+Repair costs are very low even when problems occur, and virtually any general mechanic can service this car.
+The key is regular inspection of the underside (exhaust, CV boots, suspension) and proactive rust prevention treatment if you live in a salt-heavy region.

 Pre-Purchase Inspection Checklist